rubyworks/loadable/README.md

 Under the hood, this simply appends the instance to the `$LOADERS` global variable.

-Loaders, also called load hooks, are easy to write as their interface is very simple.
-Any object the responds to #call, taking parameters of
+Loaders, also called load hooks or wedges, are easy to write as their interface is very simple.
+Any object that responds to #call, taking parameters of
 <code>(fname, options={})</code>, can be used as a load hook.
 A load hook
 should also support `#each(options={}, &block)` which is used to iterate over all requirable files a loader supports.